strongbox/strongbox-docs/Getting-Started-With-Persistence.md

 This page contains explanations and code samples for developers who need to store their entities into the database.

 The Strongbox project uses [OrientDB](http://orientdb.com/orientdb/) as its internal persistent storage through the corresponding `JPA` implementation and `spring-orm` middle tier.
-Also we use `JTA` for transaction management, which is another Spring module called `spring-tx`.
+Also we use `JTA` for transaction management and `spring-tx` implementation module from Spring technology stack.

 ## Adding Dependencies